ckmaresca/hugo_twitter_feed/README.md

 "github.com/kurrik/twittergo"

-This is basically a heavily modified version of the 'user timeline' example from TwitterGo
+This is basically a heavily modified version of the 'user timeline' example from TwitterGo.
+The Twiter JSON structure was parsed into a Go stuct using Matt Holt's excellent tool: https://mholt.github.io/json-to-go/

 Note that this is just my crappy code for my own personal website - use at your own risk.